 We may need to resort to litigation to enforce a patent issued or licensed to us or to determine the scope and validity of proprietary rights of others or protect our proprietary information and trade secrets.
 For example, during the second quarter of 2015, we filed a trade secret misappropriation lawsuit against Dicerna to protect our rights in the RNAi assets we purchased from Merck Sharp & Dohme Corp., or Merck.
 We and Dicerna settled the ongoing litigation between us in April 2018.
 In March 2022, we announced that we separately filed suit in United States District Court for the District of Delaware against Pfizer and Moderna, Inc., seeking damages for infringement of U.S. Patent No. 11,246,933 in the parties' manufacture and sale of their messenger RNA, or mRNA, COVID-19 vaccines.
-The patent relates to our biodegradable cationic lipids that are foundational to the success of the mRNA COVID-19 vaccines.
+Pfizer joined BioNTech SE, or BioNTech, to the suit and filed counterclaims.
+In July 2022, we filed a new lawsuit in United States District Court for the District of Delaware against each of Pfizer/BioNTech and Moderna seeking damages for infringing our newly granted U.S. Patent No. 11,382,979.
+The Court combined the two patents in a single suit for each of Pfizer/BioNTech and Moderna with trial dates set for each in November 2024.
+The aforementioned patents relate to our biodegradable cationic lipids that are foundational to the success of the mRNA COVID-19 vaccines.